-Michigan State seeks 2019 Dairy Farmer of the Year nominations
+Michigan State Seeks 2020 Dairy Farmer of the Year Nominations

 Award nominees may be individuals, partnerships, or multi-generation family partnerships.
 A team made up of faculty members and Extension educators select the honoree on the basis of commitment to their operation and contributions to the dairy industry.
-The 2019 award will be presented at the Michigan Dairy Industry Awards Banquet on Feb.
-8 at the Great Lakes Regional Dairy Conference in Frankenmuth.
+The 2020 award will be presented at the Michigan Dairy Industry Awards Banquet on Feb.
+7 at the Great Lakes Regional Dairy Conference in Mount Pleasant.
 The winner’s portrait will be added to the display featuring previous winners at the MSU Pavilion for Agriculture and Livestock Education.

 Nomination forms for the MSU Dairy Farmer of the Year Award are available at the Dairy Farmer of the Year page of the MSU Animal Science website.
 The deadline to submit nominations is November 1.
 Nominations can be submitted by producers, family members, professionals, agri-business firms or other individuals.